Atari Pokey to Csound Conversion

 The POKEY uses pseudo-random masks for effects, by using the masks to remove parts original sound.

 The result is a repeating, all encompasing, pattern of numbers.
 For 4 bits, 1-15, for 5 bits, 1-31, for 9 bits, 1-511, for 17 bits, 1-131071.
-While the largest polynomial can be aproximated with random numbers, the same is not true for the smaller polynomials which generate consistent harmonics, in a irregular pattern.
+While the largest polynomial can be approximated with random numbers, the same is not true for the smaller polynomials which generate consistent harmonics, in a irregular pattern.
 Note that the mask itself uses only one bit(the first) of each number for masking.

-Each mask pattern, combined with each frequency (using logical at the occurance a frequency signal) will result in a new pattern for each frequency.
+Each mask pattern, combined with each frequency (using logical at the occurrence a frequency signal) will result in a new pattern for each frequency.
 This new pattern will always repeat after N number of cycles, where N is the size of the original polynomial pattern.

 For 4 and 5 bit polynomials the resulting pattern for a frequency can be represented an integer number (17 or 31 bits), and passed to Csound.
 This number can be used to recreate the sound, using 1/15’s or 1/31’s harmonics for each bit.